 So it would appear that Alderley Edge may have another small claim for fame in being a mine site with these marks.

-Incidentally, mining graffiti certainly does exist as the two pictures below clearly show.
+Incidentally, mining graffiti certainly does exist as the three pictures below clearly show.

 C.J.
 Binding and L.J.
 Wilson, Ritual Protection Marks in Wookey Hole and Long Hole, Somerset, Proc.
 Univ.
 Bristol Spelaeol.
 Soc., 2010, 25(1), 47-73